 The Town will be expected to fund 50% of the foreshore stabilisation if riverbank funding is obtained.
 If the funding is not successful, then the Town will be required to fund 100% of the foreshore stabilisation works.
 DBCA will fund and manage the removal of the jetty and replacement if it is successful in obtaining funding.
-The Town will be required to fund ongoing maintenance of the structure.
+The Town will be required to fund ongoing maintenance of the structure on the assumption that the asset is divested to the Town.
+At this stage, the Town does not have a forecast cost for the foreshore stabilisation work and jetty.

 - 1. Receives the 'Visual Condition Inspection Report' (December 2018). - 2.
-Receives the update provided by the Department Biodiversity, Conservation and Attractions; and - Supports the CEO to provide a letter of support to DBCA indicating subject to the Town of Bassendean obtaining grant funding from the DBCA indicating: - A desire to retain a jetty facility for use, particular noting the new playground and ablution facility to be installed at Sandy Beach Reserve in 2020; - b) The Town's support to accept any proposed new structure (jetty) as an asset and take on its management and maintenance; and - 4.
-Reconsiders this proposal to update the jetty and foreshore stabilisation once the outcome of the two grant submissions processes are known.
+Receives the update provided by the Department Biodiversity, Conservation and Attractions; and - Supports the CEO to provide a letter of support to DBCA indicating subject to the Town of Bassendean obtaining grant funding from the DBCA for the jetty and foreshore stabilisation - - A desire to retain a jetty facility for use, particular noting the new playground and ablution facility to be installed at Sandy Beach Reserve in 2020;

+- b) The Town's support to accept any proposed new structure (jetty) as an asset and take on its management and maintenance; and - 4.
+Reconsiders this proposal to update the jetty and foreshore stabilisation once the outcome of the two grant submission processes are known.

-6.6 Request to the Minister of Lands to Dedicate the Laneway between Guildford Road and Kenny/Kathleen Streets as a Public Road (Ref: ROAD/STMNGT/4 - Brian Reed, Manager Development Services)
+10.7 Request to the Minister of Lands to Dedicate the Laneway between Guildford Road and Kenny/Kathleen Streets as a Public Road (Ref: ROAD/STMNGT/4 - Brian Reed, Manager Development Services)